 The LSU Law Center Advocacy Programs provide students with ample opportunities to obtain and develop the skills necessary to become successful advocates and litigators.
 The Advocacy Programs encompass several highly regarded programs and courses that provide students the skills and practical experience needed for successful client advocacy, including a wide array of simulation courses taught by experienced adjunct faculty, the Vinson & Elkins Trial Advocacy Program, LSU’s nationally-ranked advocacy competition programs, the Moot Court and Trial Advocacy Boards, and the American Inns of Court.

 For more information on the Law Center’s Advocacy Programs, contact Professor Jeffrey Brooks, Preis PLC Director of Advocacy and Professional Practice.

 The Law Center is fortunate to have a strong and talented roster of adjunct faculty, who bring decades of litigation and practice experience to the many simulation courses offered at the Law Center.
 Simulation courses are simulation courses with limited enrollment, providing students with intensive advocacy skills development opportunities in a classroom setting.
 Students participating in one of the Law Center’s simulation courses may be asked to draft a complaint, argue a motion, prepare a will, write and argue an appellate brief, put on a full trial, conduct jury voir dire, or mediate a series of negotiations.
 Simulation courses offered in recent years include Advanced Appellate Advocacy, Trial Advocacy, Advanced Legal Research, Advanced Litigation Practice, Advanced Trial and Evidence I and II, Business Transactions Workshop, Civil and Family Law Mediation, Criminal Litigation Practice, Law Office Practice, and Legal Negotiations.

 Vinson-Elkins Trial Advocacy Program

-The Vinson-Elkins Trial Advocacy Program is an intensive, three-day training session available to third-years students in the week before classes begin.
+The Vinson-Elkins Trial Advocacy Program is an optional, intensive, three-day training session available to third-years students in the week before classes begin.
 It covers every aspect of trial practice, from jury selection through closing argument.
 Sponsored by the National Institute of Trial Advocacy, it features some of America’s most outstanding trial lawyers and judges, who work in small groups with the participants and provide one-on-one skills development opportunities.